How to Keep Sermon Listeners on the Edge of their Seats

 The Samaritan Woman teaches us that Jesus is the living water given to us perpetually.

-Then, based on what you identified in the scripture lesson, ask these questions of us.
+based on what you identified in the text, ask these questions of us.

 Based on the lesson:

 Is there a solution?
-(Of course there is a solution in God, but that's part of the tension; to make us feel as though there's no way out of the situation.)
+(Of course there is a solution in God, but that's part of the tension; to make us feel as if there's no way out of the situation.)

 So if a resolution is possible, then how?
 What is it?

-A sermon can produce a lot of tension if you follow this pattern.
-Generally, a story follows this order from one through five, but the steps can also be mixed up...with one exception.
+Generally, a story follows this order from one through five, but the steps can also be mixed up—with one exception.

-I recommend (strongly) that the resolution and Good News are not offered until close to the end.
+I recommend that the resolution is not offered until the end.

-No matter how these questions are presented, they keep us on the edge of our seats, and we are ready and grateful to have the tension resolved and to receive the Good News when it is revealed at last.
+No matter what order we choose, listeners are kept on the edge of their seats, eager for the tension to be resolved, and receive the Good News when it is revealed at last.

 Previous